XTB vs Swissquote Comparison

 Which brokers offers more tradeable asset classes, XTB or Swissquote?

-XTB offers a more diverse selection of investment options than Swissquote allowing you to trade Forex Trading, Trading - Forex or CFDs, Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, XTB has 10000, compared to 466 from Swissquote.
+XTB offers a more diverse selection of investment options than Swissquote allowing you to trade Forex Trading (Spot or CFDs), Social Trading / Copy Trading, Metals, Energies, Agriculturals and U.S. Stocks (CFD)., neither have Spread Betting Looking at total tradeable symbols, XTB has 12000, compared to 466 from Swissquote.

 Can I trade cryptocurrency with XTB or Swissquote?